joelkuiper/PathoLens/README.md

 returns the parsed config alongside the manifest/dataset objects for further inspection.

-To reproduce the classical MLP ablation probe, load the datasets as above and run:
+To reproduce the MLP ablation probe, load the datasets as above and run:

 ```python
 from src.mlp_test import run_ablation_probes, print_probe_table